SyarafiAkmal/LinkinPurry-a-Linkedin-Clone/README.md

 # Tugas Besar IF3110 2024/2025
+## Disclaimer
+Since this was a college task project that was under a private github organization, i couldn't make the fork public hence i copied all the file and that's why it only has one push history.

 ## Description
 LinkinPurry is a Single Page web based application, created using Fastify and Typescript for the server-side and Tailwind, React for client-side.
 This Application is made to fulfill the project requirement of Web Application Development (IF3110) Course.
 This application utilizes docker for containerization, PostgreSQL for RDBMS.

 ## Requirement
 docker
+fastify
 node.js v20

 ## How to Install